emgthomas/moretrees/README.md

 ## data_example_cv.R
 Code for 10 fold cross-validation comparing predictive performance of ssMOReTreeS to various adhoc collapsing strategies with maximum likelihood fit.
 Models are fit to the same dataset as descried in data_example_full.R.

+## data_example_figures_and_tables.R
+Code for reproducing tables and figures related to the data example.

 ## simulations.R
 Code for running simulations described in the manuscript.

+## simulations_figures_and_tables.R
+Code for reproducing tables and figures related to the simulations.

+## collapsibleTreeNetwork_modified.R
+Code for producing interactive trees.
+The main function in this file, collapsibleTreeNetwork2(), was adapted from the collapsibleTree package (version 0.1.6) created by Adeel Khan.
+The original version of this package is available via CRAN at the following link: https://CRAN.R-project.org/package=collapsibleTree.

+### explainer.zip(), expand_html(), expand_html_sims()
+Functions for formatting the output of simulations and data example for display on interactive trees.

+### collapsibleTreeNetwork2()
+Produces interactive tree in html format.